lisaoude/gifinder-pwa/README.md

 - Make it possible to let the users search for GIFs
 - Let the users save GIFs to a favorites list
-- Let the users save GIFs to a special collection, which the user can name themselves (e.g. funny gifs, cat gifs, etc.)
+- Let the users save GIFs to a special collection, which the user can name themselves (e.g. funny GIFs, cat GIFs, etc.)
 - Give Gifinder a random mode, which returns a random GIF to the user after a button press
 - Autocomplete user input with a list of valid terms that completes what the user has typed into the input field
 - Provide users with a list of GIF categories